-As you will see from the screen shot below there was a problem with macOS Software Update on 12 November.
-It has since been resolved according to Apple.
+As you will see from the screen shot below there was a problem with macOS Software Update on 12 November 2020.
+That issue was later resolved.

 It’s not always Apple’s servers that are to blame though.
 Perhaps the issue is at your end.
-Maybe your WiFi connection is poor.
+For example, maybe your WiFi connection is poor.
 We suggest that you try moving closer to the router.

 You might find that things are quicker if you move from a Wi-Fi to a wired connection.
 If you have a Ethernet cable and the necessary adapter if your Mac only has a USB-C port, plug yourself directly into the hub.
 Your download will be much faster over a wired connection.

 Read more: How to fix Wi-Fi problems on Mac